Area health systems' virus tests

-Butler Health System reported Clarion Hospital had collected 13,186 specimens for COVID-19 testing through Tuesday, including 11,161 tests at the hospital's outdoor collection site.
-A total of 2,133 tests were positive for the virus.
-The hospital has three confirmed COVID-19 in-patients.
-One of those patients is in the intensive care unit.
+Butler Health System reported Clarion Hospital had collected 13,258 specimens for COVID-19 testing through Sunday, including 11,219 tests at the hospital's outdoor collection site.
+A total of 2,140 tests were positive for the virus.
+The hospital has two confirmed COVID-19 in-patients (one confirmed and one suspected).
+One of those patients is in the hospital's intensive care unit.

 - From staff reports